blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 ### Thorned Potion
 A thorn floats in some light green liquid.
 It tastes strongly of grass clippings and humus.
-For the next minute thorny vines sprout from your arms and you may use the thorn whip cantrip, found in the Spell Compendium Volume 1.
+For the next minute thorny vines sprout from your arms and you may use the thorn whip cantrip, found in the Spell Compendium Volume 1, at will.

 ### Bullseye light potion
 After consuming this potion, your insides glow brightly.
 If you open your mouth,